rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 A Monte Carlo experiment with the same 500 random Cost-Benefit performance tableaux, reporting the grades obtained by 20 decision actions on 13 criteria already used before, shows with *randomized=100* and *maxNbrOfRankings=5* settings a median partial ranking correlation of +0.936 (min. +0.760) on a common median determination part of 63%% (min.
 55%) of the given outranking digraphs.
 The valued median equivalence of the partial rankings with the given outranking digraphs is hence supported by a median criteria significance majority of 62% (min.
 54%).

 The :py:class:`~transitiveDigraphs.PartialBachetRanking` class provides this way a valuable and effective method for computing *partial rankings* from given bipolar-valued outranking digraphs.
 The partial *Bachet* ranking digraph represents in fact the directed version of a **comparability** graph, i.e. :ref:`a Berge or perfect graph <Permutation-Tutorial-label>` .
-We have this way found an algorithm for computing a *transitively orientable* graph, close in the :ref:`bipolar-valued relational equivalence <OrdinalCorrelation-Tutorial-label>` sense to the transitive part of a given bipolar-valued outranking digraph.

 .. code-block:: pycon